 This first appeared in The Havok Journal on January 17, 2015.
 With such overwhelming emphasis on Covid-19–it’s easy to forget that the flu is still out there!

-Andrew D. Fisher is stationed at Fort Benning, GA and at the time this article was published, was a Physician Assistant in the U.S. Army.
+Andrew D. Fisher was stationed at Fort Benning, GA at the time this article was published, serving as a Physician Assistant in the U.S. Army.
 He has no financial interest in any products mentioned, nor has any conflict of interested to disclose.
 These opinions are his own and are not endorsed by the U.S. Army or the Department of Defense.
-This article first appeared in Havok Journal on 17JAN15.

 With so much talk about the flu this year and “Should I get a flu shot or not?”, I thought the issue needed a bit of explanation.
 First, before anything else, influenza is a respiratory illness.
 It does not affect the gastrointestinal tract; there is no such thing as the “stomach flu.”
 Now that we have covered one of the biggest pet peeves of providers, we can get down to business.